olimpioluis/projeto-integrador/README.md

 You run it using the ```java -jar``` or the ```mvn spring-boot:run``` commands.

 * Clone this repository
-* Create a db with docker-compose
+* Create a db named meli_fresh with docker-compose
 * Make sure you are using JDK 1.8 and Maven 3.x
 * You can build the project and run the tests by running ```mvn clean package```
 * Once successfully built, you can run the service by one of these two methods: